Glodanale/PILSTM/README.md

 # PILSTM
 Physics-Informed LSTM:  This workflow follows the Universal Differential Equation methodology via the incorporation of stochastic modeling, the Intelligent Driving Model, with an LSTM structure in a joint-training paradigm for predicting human driving behavior.

-> Note: This repository reflects the workflow of Alex Glover's Master of Science in Computer Science: Machine Learning and AI thesis at East Tennessee State University
+> Note: This repository reflects the workflow of Alex Glover's Master of Science in Computer Science: Machine Learning and AI thesis at East Tennessee State University, accepted March of 2025

 ## Variations